 - The EQ2 supports our efforts to meet performance goals for federal grant awards, thus strengthening our position for future grant evaluations.

 - The EQ2 infuses the Community Loan Fund with needed long-term loan capital, better matching the increased amount of long-term loans our borrowers need to sustain their projects.

-- The Community Loan Fund has invested more than $150 million in New Hampshire’s communities, leveraging more than $450 million.
+- The Community Loan Fund has invested more than $250 million in New Hampshire’s communities, leveraging nearly $618 million.

 For more information on EQ2s through the Community Loan Fund, please contact Director of Investor Relations Ken Kunhardt by email or at (603) 224-6669, ext.
 716.